Brandeis, Louis Dembitz, 1856-1941 -- Archives

 Consisting primarily of portraits of Brandeis and vacation photographs of his family on Cape Cod, the Brandeis photograph collection provides a richly detailed portrait of the Justice's personal life.
 The majority of photographs document his later life, though there are images of his parents, brother Alfred and his childhood in Louisville.
 Close associates, such as Alice Grady and E lizabeth G. Evans, also appear in this collection.
 The addition of the family photos of Susan Brandeis to this collection presents a visual history of the founding and early years of Brandeis University.

-In addition, the collection houses a large number of other items, including political cartoons, audio recordings, ceremonial items given to Brandeis and his family, and the books from his personal office library.
+In addition, the collection houses a large number of other items, including political cartoons, audio recordings, ceremonial items given to Brandeis and his family, research material from the collection of grandson Frank Gilbert, and the books from Brandeis's personal office library.

 Series 1: Correspondence, 1872-1941, undated